socialrabbit/socialrabbit/README.md

-# 🐰 SocialRabbit
+# 🐰 socialrabbit

-Welcome to SocialRabbit - Where Innovation Meets Social Impact
+Welcome to socialrabbit - Where Innovation Meets Social Impact

 ## About Us

-SocialRabbit is a forward-thinking organization dedicated to creating innovative solutions that bridge technology and social connectivity.
+socialrabbit is a forward-thinking organization dedicated to creating innovative solutions that bridge technology and social connectivity.
 Our projects focus on enhancing digital interactions while maintaining human-centric values.

 ## 🚀 Featured Projects